97% of missionaries serve where the gospel is already known.

 • partnerships with trusted local leaders in restricted or difficult regions

-• collaborative projects exploring new access into frontier areasMuch of this work happens quietly, but the impact continues to grow.
+• collaborative projects opening new access into frontier areasMuch of this work happens quietly, but the impact continues to grow.

-Your support helps:• train pioneers preparing to serve in hard places
+Your support helps:• Train frontier workers preparing to serve in the hardest regions of the world.

-• sustain courageous local leaders in sensitive regions
+• Sustain courageous local leaders serving in sensitive areas.